 What are the signs of a mouse infestation?

 Mice are adaptive creatures most active when the least danger is nearby.
 In homes, this period is typically during the hours you sleep.
 For this reason, you’re likely to spot other signs of an infestation before spotting a live mouse.

 If you notice any of these signs around your home, you may be looking at a mouse infestation:

 - Numerous small droppings, especially around food

-- Holes or gnaw marks on food packaging, floorboards and drywall
+- Gnaw marks on wires, food packaging, floorboards, and drywall

 - Scratching noises in the walls

 How many mice is considered an infestation?

 One female and one male mouse are all it takes to trigger a full-blown infestation.
 If you’ve noticed multiple signs of rodents or if you’ve seen more than one mouse scurrying around your home, call an exterminator.
 Mice reproduce quickly, sometimes producing up to 12 offspring per litter five to 10 times a year.
 Waiting until you see several of the critters in your home could be too late.